Hanser Alberto Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers' 4.43 team ERA ranks 20th across all MLB pitching staffs.

-- The Tigers rank 23rd in baseball in home runs given up (64 total, 1.3 per game).
+- Tigers pitchers combine to surrender 65 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.